Velominds/Velominds/README.md

 * Urban bike network development

 ## GALLERY
-* Examples of projects
+* Examples of projects (see GALLERY folder)
-* Order your project
+* Link to order your project.